For an Immersive Local Experience Try a Rome Food Tour

 Tiramisu in a chocolate edible cup!

-It was time to digest this food and that meant a break from eating and instead a stroll around the famous Testaccio non-Catholic cemetery.
+It was time to digest this food, and that meant a break from eating and instead a stroll around the famous Testaccio non-Catholic cemetery.
 This was a wonderful break in eating and a great lesson in history.
-Kenny entertained us with stories and I entertained myself taking photos of this picturesque cemetery.
-This is where I found my favorite sculpture in all of Rome, and maybe the entire world.
+Kenny entertained us with stories, and I entertained myself by taking photos of this picturesque cemetery.
+This is where I found my favorite sculpture in all of Rome and maybe the entire world.

-Back to eating and it was time to get to the serious stuff, pasta.
-Kenny took us to Flavio restaurant inside of Mount Testaccio – the most unusual ‘mountain’ I’ve ever laid eyes on.
-Here we were introduced to an abundance of wine and all you can eat pasta specialties of Rome.
-We tried Carbonara (pancetta, pecorino, egg, spaghetti, and pepper), Caccio and Pepe (pecorino cheese and pepper), and Amatriciana (a tomato based sauce with smoked pancetta ).
-As we ate Kenny told us entertaining and informative stories about the restaurant and schooled us on our knowledge of pasta.
-Did you know that there are over 600 kinds of pasts in Italy?
-It’s sort of like the varieties of rice in Asia I thought to myself.
+Back to eating, and it was time to get to the serious stuff: pasta.
+Kenny took us to Flavio restaurant inside Mount Testaccio – the most unusual ‘mountain’ I’ve ever laid eyes on.
+Here, we were introduced to an abundance of wine and all-you-can-eat pasta specialties of Rome.
+We tried Carbonara (pancetta, pecorino, egg, spaghetti, and pepper), Caccio and Pepe (pecorino cheese and pepper), and Amatriciana (a tomato-based sauce with smoked pancetta.)
+As we ate, Kenny told us entertaining and informative stories about the restaurant and educated us on our knowledge of pasta.
+Did you know that there are over 600 kinds of pasta in Italy?
+It’s sort of like the varieties of rice in Asia, I thought to myself.

 Get Local with a Rome Food Tour